Want to learn something new today? I tried my hand at wood burning the other weekend and learned a ton that I am happily sharing with you today.

 - Nice bowl for the salt.
 I bought a set of three at a local shop that my friends can use to serve snacks when they are entertaining.
 I found similar ones HERE.

 - Dish towel to cover the bread in.
-Extra points if you find one that will be matching your friends’ kitchen color scheme.
+Extra points if you find one that will be matching your friends’ kitchen colour scheme.
 I found mine in our local weaving mill.
 The red-lettered Augsburg (which is the name of my city) is matching their berry colored accessories.
 And if you don’t find one, simply DIY a Stamped Tea Towel.

 - Lastly, a Cutting Board for easy transportation and charming display.
 Continue reading to learn how to easily personalize it yourself using pyrography.